I Tried Apple’s New iPhone Xs, & This Is How To Know If You Should Buy One

 In this portrait mode selfie you can see that the lighting across my face is much more even in the iPhone Xs photo (right) than the iPhone X photo (left), where the lefthand side of my face shines a little too brightly in the sun.
 You can also make out the floral details in my dress more clearly in the Xs shot.

-Meanwhile, the increased color in the background blur is especially noticeable in photos of bright flowers.
+Meanwhile, the increased colour in the background blur is especially noticeable in photos of bright flowers.

 It's easy to adjust the depth control: Go to your camera roll, select the photo, tap edit, and move the bottom slider to the left to increase the blur, or the right to decrease the blur and see the entire background in focus.
 (Samsung users already know this feature well.)